akkadotnet/akka.net/docs/articles/networking/serialization.md

 Func<ExtendedActorSystem, ImmutableHashSet<SerializerDetails>>
 ```

-The `ExtendedActorSystem` passed into this method is the `ActorSystem` you're configuring, as all `Serializer` classes in Akka.NET require an `ExtendedActorSystem` as a construtor argument.
+The `ExtendedActorSystem` passed into this method is the `ActorSystem` you're configuring, as all `Serializer` classes in Akka.NET require an `ExtendedActorSystem` as a constructor argument.

 For each serialization binding you wish to create, you need to create [a `SerializerDetails` object](xref:Akka.Serialization.SerializerDetails) using the `SerializerDetails.Create` method: